 Pre-acceptance advising session with Program Chair at peter [dot] loebach [at] arapahoe [dot] edu (peter[dot]loebach[at]arapahoe[dot]edu) or 303.797.5792

 - AAS Degree General Education Coursework 15 Credits

 - AAS Degree Major Coursework 45 Credits

-If you haven’t yet completed your associate degree, complete it at ACC through one of the following programs that will lead you to the BAS ESA.
+If you haven’t yet finished your associate degree, you can complete it at ACC through one of the following programs that will lead you to the BAS ESA.